UK Edition. Click here for US version.

 Serious side effects

-Although serious allergic reactions are very rare, you are advised to
+Although serious reactions can occur, you are advised to contact your

-contact your doctor immediately if you get any of the following
+doctor immediately if you get any of the following symptoms after

 Other reported side effects include: